 - Let your own talents grow en relation to the previous 3 talents.

 In 10 intensive days, you’ll be immersed in the many facets of Talent Science.
 And you’ll be prepared to take a decisive, leading position in your organization.

 Teachers of the Talent Science training

 The Master of Talent Science training course is taught by mr. Leo Kerklaan, drs.
 Louis Brackel RC, and Dick Pouw MBA.
 They have a cumulative total of over 80 years of experience in this specialist field.
 They teach at various universities, including the Maastricht School of Management and Erasmus University Rotterdam, and they regularly teach masterclasses domestically and abroad.
 Naturally, they also help a wide range of clients with practical advice and implementation.

 When teaching abroad, our teachers will come to your company to teach a group of your employees.
 Naturally, all of our training courses can be custom-tailored to your needs.
 This includes the material taught as well as the length of the course.
 Contact us for more information.

 Passionned Academy’s masterclasses and training courses are highly-rated, partly due to the high degree of interactivity.
 Every day of the course offers plenty of opportunities to exchange experiences and stories with the other participants and the trainer.
 During the course, you’ll work on a concrete final assignment, creating an ideal mix of theory and practice.

-After completing this course, you’ll obtain a digital badge, a Passionned Academy certificate, and a signed copy of The Intelligent Organization (3rd Edition).
+After completing this course, you’ll obtain a digital badge, a Passionned Academy certificate, and a signed copy of Data Science for Decision-Makers & Data Professionals.